jackmcc08/CV/README.md

   - **From Start to Finish:** Using a tech stack that I was unfamiliar with (React) going into the final project, I delivered a well rounded functioning front end application.
 I worked on all parts of the project from initial designs and domain modelling to putting the app into production, solving numerous bugs, learning a new technology and doing it all in two weeks.
   - **Solving Bugs:** Debugged key production issues on final project - while putting our backend API into production, we had an issue where the auth tokens stopped working when we hosted the app on Heroku, eventually I solved this issue by identifying it as a change in the location of the secret key.
   - **Teamwork & Agile Working:** Part of a group project involving eight new programmers (including myself) and we delivered a well rounded, fully tested, facebook clone in two weeks using agile working practices and a trello board to manage our work.
   - **BDD and Asynchronous functions:** Developed a twitter clone frontend via BDD.
 I used asynchronous functions for the first time, which was difficult to understand initially.
-After reading around the subject and trying a few test solutions, I succesfully implemented and tested them with Jasmine (and Jest on a later project).
-I also managed to successfully mock the async functions in the tests.
+After reading around the subject and trying a few test solutions, I successfully implemented and tested them with Jasmine (and Jest on a later project) and fully mocked them in the tests.
   - **Improved TDD cycle:** Improved my Red Green Refactor development cycle.
 In part through learning how to refactor earlier on in the development process, this arose out of facing complex refactoring requirements if I waited until too late in the development.
   - **Outdated Technologies:** Solved issues with incompatible programs.
 Initially on using the Shotgun gem was not working with the latest version of Ruby, eventually I figured out that it had not been updated and would only work with an older version of Ruby.